-If we are unable to obtain and maintain adequate US and foreign patent protection for our product candidates, including B-VEC and KB105, any future product candidates we may develop, and/or our STAR-D platform, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technologies similar or identical to ours, and our ability to successfully commercialize our current product candidates, any future product candidates we may develop, and our platform technologies may be adversely affected.
+If we are unable to obtain and maintain adequate US and foreign patent protection for our product candidates, including B-VEC, KB105 and KB301, any future product candidates we may develop, and/or our STAR-D platform, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technologies similar or identical to ours, and our ability to successfully commercialize our current product candidates, any future product candidates we may develop, and our platform technologies may be adversely affected.

-Our success depends, in large part, on our ability to obtain and maintain patent protection in the United States and other countries with respect to B-VEC, KB105, additional product candidates in our pipeline, current and future innovations related to our STAR-D platform, and our institutional knowledge.
+Our success depends, in large part, on our ability to obtain and maintain patent protection in the United States and other countries with respect to B-VEC, KB105, KB301 and additional product candidates in our pipeline, current and future innovations related to our STAR-D platform, and our institutional knowledge.
 The patent prosecution process is expensive, time-consuming and complex; we may not be able to file, prosecute, maintain, and/or enforce all necessary or desirable patent applications and issued patents at a reasonable cost or in a timely manner.
-We currently have four issued patents in the United States: (1) US patent No. 9,877,990, covering, in part, pharmaceutical formulations comprising our lead clinical product B-VEC, as well as methods of its use for treating wounds, disorders, and diseases of the skin, which we refer to as the '990 patent; US patent No. 10,155,016 which covers pharmaceutical compositions containing B-VEC formulated for myriad routes of administration; (3) US patent No. 10,441,614 covering aspects of our STAR-D platform technology, and its uses in delivering any gene of interest to the skin; and (4) US patent No. 10,525,090, covering pharmaceutical compositions comprising our second clinical product candidate, KB105, and methods of its use for treating TGM1-deficient autosomal recessive congenital ichthyosis.
-Furthermore, we have seven international patent applications filed in accordance with the Paris Cooperation treaty directed to multiple discovery, preclinical, and clinical programs, including both B-VEC and KB105, as well as multiple patent applications filed in foreign jurisdictions stemming from these international applications.
-B-VEC is also the subject of patents granted in both Australia and Europe.
+We currently have four issued patents in the United States: (1) US patent No. 9,877,990, covering, in part, pharmaceutical formulations comprising our lead clinical product B-VEC, as well as methods of its use for treating wounds, disorders, and diseases of the skin, which we refer to as the '990 patent; (2) US patent No. 10,155,016 covering pharmaceutical compositions containing B-VEC formulated for myriad routes of administration; (3) US patent No. 10,441,614 covering aspects of our STAR-D platform technology, and its uses in delivering any gene of interest to the skin; (4) US patent No. 10,525,090, covering pharmaceutical compositions comprising our second clinical product candidate, KB105, and methods of its use for treating TGM1-deficient autosomal recessive congenital ichthyosis; (5) US Patent No. 10,786,438 covering pharmaceutical compositions comprising our third product candidate, KB301, and methods for its use for improving skin condition, quality, and/or appearance; and (6) US Patent No. 10,829,529 covering the methods of using KB407 for the treatment of cystic fibrosis and other diseases causing progressive lung destruction.
+Furthermore, we have seven international patent applications filed in accordance with the Paris Cooperation treaty directed to multiple discovery, preclinical, and clinical programs, including both B-VEC, KB105 and KB301, as well as multiple patent applications filed in foreign jurisdictions stemming from these international a